The Clear Edge

 Time: 6 hours (3 interviews × 2 hours).
 No endless deliberation.

 Most operators debate every process change.
-Will it work?
-Will the team adopt?
-Should we wait?
-Each process decision takes 2-5 hours.
+They wonder whether it will work, whether the team will adopt it, and whether they should wait, and each process decision takes 2–5 hours.

 Framework approach—Impact/effort matrix: